gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 The optimal strategy is to not treat the pig in the first month regardless of if it is sick or not.
 In the two subsequent months, the pig should be treated if the test result is positive.

-### State Probabilities
+### State probabilities

-The state probabilities for the strategy $Z$ tell the probability of each state in each node, given the strategy $Z$.
+The state probabilities for strategy $Z$ tell the probability of each state in each node, given strategy $Z$.

 ```julia-repl